ace0/cs642-hw1/README.md

 - Gera and Riq, *Advances in Format String Exploiting,* Phrack 59 #0x04.
 - blexim, *Basic Integer Overflows,* Phrack 60 #0x10.

+## Acknowledgements
+This assignment is based in part on materials from Prof. Hovav Shacham at UC San Diego as well as Prof. Dan Boneh at Stanford.
+Thanks for their hard work.